elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-pathophysiology-behind-abnormal-lymphocyte-growth-in-lymphoma.md

 score: -1.0
 related_article1:
     id: 166298
+    title: >-
-    title: What are the symptoms of bone marrow overcrowding in leukemia?
+        What are the symptoms of bone marrow overcrowding in leukemia?
     subject: Health Studies
     url: /learn/health-studies/questions/what-are-the-symptoms-of-bone-marrow-overcrowding-in-leukemia
 related_article2:
-    id: 166298
+    id: 166315
+    title: >-
-    title: What are the symptoms of bone marrow overcrowding in leukemia?
+        What are the causes and symptoms of leukopenia and neutropenia?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-symptoms-of-bone-marrow-overcrowding-in-leukemia
+    url: /learn/health-studies/questions/what-are-the-causes-and-symptoms-of-leukopenia-and-neutropenia
 related_article3:
-    id: 166316
+    id: 166294
-    title: How is thrombocytopenia diagnosed and treated?
+    title: >-
+        How do imaging studies contribute to the diagnosis of leukemia?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-thrombocytopenia-diagnosed-and-treated
+    url: /learn/health-studies/questions/how-do-imaging-studies-contribute-to-the-diagnosis-of-leukemia
 related_article4:
-    id: 166317
+    id: 166318
+    title: >-
-    title: What is the mechanism of action of chemotherapy in cancer treatment?
+        What is the significance of the Philadelphia chromosome in leukemia?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-mechanism-of-action-of-chemotherapy-in-cancer-treatment
+    url: /learn/health-studies/questions/what-is-the-significance-of-the-philadelphia-chromosome-in-leukemia
 related_article5:
-    id: 166308
+    id: 166303
+    title: >-
-    title: What are the clinical manifestations of lymph node enlargement in lymphoma?
+        What is the purpose of the maintenance phase in leukemia treatment?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-clinical-manifestations-of-lymph-node-enlargement-in-lymphoma
+    url: /learn/health-studies/questions/what-is-the-purpose-of-the-maintenance-phase-in-leukemia-treatment
 ---

 &nbsp;